Kidney Image

 What is an ABO-Compatible Kidney Transplant?

-The ABO blood group system consists of four types: A, B, AB, and O. For a successful kidney transplant, the recipient and donor must share the same blood type.
-Blood type compatibility is one of the most fundamental factors in ensuring the success of a transplant.
+In an ABO-compatible kidney transplant, both the donor and the recipient share the same blood type (i.e., both have compatible ABO blood groups).
+This compatibility reduces the risk of immediate rejection and improves the chances of a successful, long-lasting transplant under the guidance of a nephrologist.
+The ABO blood group system consists of four types: A, B, AB, and O, and for a kidney transplant to succeed, the recipient and donor must share the same blood type.
+Blood type compatibility remains one of the most fundamental factors in ensuring transplant success.

 Why is ABO Compatibility Important?

 ABO compatibility is crucial in preventing an intense type of immune response called hyperacute rejection, which occurs when the recipient’s immune system attacks the transplanted organ because it recognizes it as foreign.
 This type of rejection can lead to the immediate loss of the transplanted kidney.
+In an ABO-compatible kidney transplant, the immune system of the recipient recognizes the donor kidney as “self,” significantly reducing the likelihood of rejection and improving the long-term outcomes of the transplant.

 Benefits of ABO-Compatible Kidney Transplants:

-• A More Predictable Transplant Journey
+A More Predictable Transplant Journey

 ABO compatibility makes transplants smoother, needing fewer immunosuppressants, lowering rejection risk, and supporting better recovery with fewer hospital stays.

-• Reduced Dependence on Dialysis
+Reduced Dependence on Dialysis

 An ABO-compatible transplant can end dialysis, restore kidney function, and help patients return to normal life with better health.